jvantuyl/sublime_diagram_plugin/README.md

 # Overview

-This is a plugin that renders diagrams from your selection in Sublime Text 2.
+This is a plugin that renders diagrams from your selection in Sublime Text 2 or 3.

 By default, it binds the (Command / Alt)-M key and registers a command on the Command Palette.
 Simple select the text for your diagram and trigger the